 BENGALURU, India — The first flight of the naval version of India’s Light Combat Aircraft (LCA) is expected to take place by May or June of this year.
 The Naval Prototype-1 (NP-1) was rolled out on July 6, 2010.
 It is currently undergoing integration tests at the Hindustan Aeronautics Ltd. facility in Bengaluru.
 “We are doing the integration tests on the aircraft,” says C.D.
 Balaji, LCA Navy project director.
 “We have suspended the platform on bungee cords for undergoing a series of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indian Naval LCA Eyes First Flight In May/June".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indian Naval LCA Eyes First Flight In May/June".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.